RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

-I wanted to keep as many streets as possible, but also keep it to roads that are public.
-I removed private roads, no access roads, military roads and HGV.
+I want to keep as many streets as possible, but also keep it to roads that are public, thus I'm not including no access roads, military roads and HGV (Heavy Goods Vehicle) roads are not real streets.

 Note that 'None' just means that no access conditions have been recorded.